AnAvaragelilmemer/g8-stuffs/First Quarter/Periodical Test/MAPEH.md

 - **Premarital Sex** - This is any sexual activity with an opposite sex partner or the same sex partner before she/he starts a married life.
 ---

-- Teens today are too cursious and experiment with sex in unprecedented numbers.
+- Teens today are too curious and experiment with sex in unprecedented numbers.
 - Teenagers must be trained to mingle with the opposite sex in a mature and responsible way.
 - Teens also expose themselves to the risk of sexually transmitted diseases in addtion to an unwanted pregnancy